 Microgreens

-If you’ve always wanted to garden but live in an area with cold winters, raising microgreens is an easy way to get started.
+Raising microgreens is an easy way to start if you’ve always wanted to garden but live in an area with cold winters.

 One of the ways you can get creative is by growing microgreens and sprouts in the greenhouse during the winter months.
 That way, you can have the freshest green nutrition all year round!